RyanMcG/incise/README.md

     Deployers are used for deploying a website.
     They often call `incise.once.core/once` to first generate the site into a directory.
-    Those generated files are then *deployed* by whatever means your configurated deployer uses.
+    Those generated files are then *deployed* by whatever means your configured deployer uses.
     A git branch based deployer is included in `incise`.

-You can read more about how extensions are found and used here on the [extensibility][] page.
+You can read more about how extensions are found and used on the [extensibility][] page.
-This might be helpful if you are hoping to extend incise.
+This might be helpful if you are hoping to extend *incise*.

 ### Default extensions

 #### Parsers

-The following default parsers are available:
+The following default parsers are available in `incise`:

 Included in `incise-core`: